 There will be one screening on Thursday, September 14, 2017 at the Creative Alliance in Baltimore.
 Click here or call 410-276-1651 for tickets.
 Each team will receive three free tickets when they turn in their completed movie.
 We will announce all of the awards at the end of the screening!

 Some other film competitions are charging up to $175 per team; we are only asking a small fee to help us cover our expenses, prizes and time.
 Our 2017 team registration rates are: $65 for early bird registration by July 16, $75 for regular registration by July 26 and $85 for late registration after July 26 and at the door.
 Each team will be entitled to three free tickets to the screening group of their choice.

 Stay tuned to learn about upcoming discounts associated with 29 Days Later.

 Film must be completed in 29 days and use a prop that we provide at the kickoff; the prop does not have to be the focus of the film.
-Films must be 4 to 8 minutes (you may add one additional minute of credits).
-Film time allowed may increase to a total of 10 minutes depending on the number of films that will be screening in one night!
+Films must be 4 to 9 minutes (including credits).
+Shorter films within the range are encouraged if possible due to the number of films that will be screening in one night!